How Much Does CyberGhost Cost?

 - Kill switch: A kill switch shuts down all of the apps and web activity we have going on in the unlikely event that the VPN fails.
 While this didn’t happen while we were testing out CyberGhost, we like to prepare for the worst and were glad we didn’t have to worry about our activity being exposed, even if it was only for a moment.

 - Shared and anonymized IP addresses: When we connected to the Internet through CyberGhost, we shared an IP address with other “Ghosties,” which is what CyberGhost calls its customers.
 This feature made it difficult for hackers to pin down our activity to us, if they ever got past other security measures in place.
-CyberGhost also added an option to get a dedicated IP address for an additional $4 per month, in the event that we weren’t willing to share.
+CyberGhost also added an option to get a dedicated IP address for an additional $2.50 per month, which helps you avoid being blacklisted or blocked due to other Ghosties.

 - Ability to torrent: We torrented files and shared them directly with our colleagues using the VPN just by clicking the Torrent Anonymously button.
 It couldn’t have been easier, and the files for our video reviews were transferred to our team members without a hitch.